 A myriad of attractions and spots to choose from

 Of course, the temples and gardens here are probably the most beautiful and important in Japan, no matter what the season.
 Kinkakuji, Ginkauji, Gion, the Philosopher's Walk, Kiyomizu-dera, etc...
 The now very important influx of tourists is changing the situation a little by adding its own element to the pleasure of visiting them, and the informed traveller will have to think more deeply both about the time of their visits and their choice of itinerary.

 A guided tour tailored to your needs and desires

 As part of our discovery days, your guide will prepare the best itinerary for you, although we also offer the possibility of contacting your guide beforehand if you have specific requests (dietary restrictions, parts of the programme you would like to discuss, etc.).

-Your English speaking guide will pick you up at your hotel at 9:00 or 14:00 to start the guided tour, which will last about 4 hours.
+Please meet with your guide at the corner of Shijo and Karasuma streets in front of LAQUE Shijo Karasuma mall at 9am or 2pm in order to start the guided tour, which will last about 4 hours.
 Travel will be by public transport.